 When Will You See Your Website on The Web?

 Once you’re indexed, you’ll see some organic search traffic.
-If you follow the steps in this article, this can happen faster and more effectively than if you sit around and wait – who will that work for anyways?
+If you follow the steps in this article, this can happen faster and more effectively than if you sit around and wait.
+You might build it into your content strategy to share helpful and informative information from your website or blog on social media and through your Google updates.

-Keep in mind that your blog is more dynamic than your pages, so consider using a blog, such as WordPress, and ideally, have it hosted along with your website, meaning the blog and the website are one.
+Keep in mind that your blog is more dynamic than your pages.
+So, consider using a blog, such as WordPress, and ideally, have it hosted along with your website.
+This means the blog and the website are one.
 If you’re stuck on this, give us a call and we can help.
 You can use your blog to support and build links to your website content that strengthen and support one another.
 This will help your website get found more quickly as well.

-So, how long does it take to get your website found on Google?
-Depends how you do on the above list.
-If you’re going for being found by more than just your business name, it will also depend on your industry and how saturated it is, the search terms you’re targeting, your brand name, your copy, and your url, to name a few.
+So, how long does it take to get your website on Google?
+It depends how you do on the above list.
+If you’re going for being found by more than just your business name, it will also depend on your industry and how saturated it is.
+Also, it will depend on the search terms you’re targeting, your brand name, your web copy, and your url, to name a few.

 What techniques have you found are most successful?
 How are these affected by Google Hummingbird?